Nearby Cycle Sheaves for Stable Polar Representations: Introduction

-In Section \ref{sec-fourier}, we invoke the results of \cite{Gr1} and \cite{Gr2} to show that the Fourier transform $\FT P_\chi$ is an $\on{IC}$-sheaf with full support on $V^*$.
+In Section \ref{sec-fourier}, we invoke the results of \cite{Gr1} and \cite{Gr2} to show that the Fourier transform $\FT P_\chi$ is an IC-sheaf with full support on $V^*$.
 More precisely, we establish isomorphism \eqref{eqn-main} with $\cM_\chi = M (P_\chi)$, the Morse local system of $P_\chi$ at the origin (see Proposition \ref{prop-fourier}).
-We then begin the study of the local system $M (P_\chi)$ on $(V^*)^{rs}$, using the methods of Picard-lefschetz theory.
-Fixing a basepoint $l_0 \in (V^*)^{rs}$, we interpret the stalk $M_{l_0} (P_\chi)$ as a relative homology group of $X_{\bar c_0}$ with coefficients in $\cL_\chi$, and recall a standard construction of Picard-Lefschetz classes in this relative homology group.
-We then obtain our first three results about the local system $M (P_\chi)$.
+We then begin the study of the local system $M (P_\chi)$ on $(V^*)^{rs}$, using the methods of Picard-Lefschetz theory.
+Continuing with the basepoint $l_0 \in (V^*)^{rs}$, we interpret the stalk $M_{l_0} (P_\chi)$ as a relative homology group of the general fiber $X_{\bar c_0}$ with coefficients in $\cL_\chi$, and recall a standard construction of Picard-Lefschetz classes in this group.
+Using this interpretation, we obtain our first three results about the local system $M (P_\chi)$.
 First, we show that $\on{rank} M (P_\chi) = |W|$.
-Second, we invoke the results of \cite{Gr2} and \cite{Gr3} to show that there exists a cyclic vector $u_0 \in M_{l_0} (P_\chi)$ for the microlocal monodromy (i.e., the holonomy) action of $\widetilde B_W \cong \pi_1^G ((V^*)^{rs}, l_0)$ (see Proposition \ref{prop-cyclic-vector}).
+Second, we invoke the results of \cite{Gr1} and \cite{Gr3} to show that there exists a cyclic vector $u_0 \in M_{l_0} (P_\chi)$ for the microlocal monodromy (i.e., the holonomy) action of $\widetilde B_W \cong \pi_1^G ((V^*)^{rs}, l_0)$ (see Proposition \ref{prop-cyclic-vector}).
 This existence of a cyclic vector is a key step in identifying the microlocal monodromy as an induced representation, as in \eqref{eqn-M-chi-induced}.
 Finally, we compute the microlocal monodromy action of the subgroup $I \subset \widetilde B_W$ (see exact sequence \eqref{eqn-widetilde-B-W-ES}) on Picard-Lefschetz classes in $M_{l_0} (P_\chi)$ (see Proposition \ref{prop-microlocal-inertia}).